 So what are <inhale sharply> you doing at <inhale sharply> the weekend?

-Anyway, easy runs are also said to be really good for building up your fitness and help you burn more calories.
-Thumbs up.
+Easy runs are also said to be really good for building up your fitness and help you burn more calories.

-If it's on being able to hold a conversation, how fast, or slow depending on how look at it, should I be going?
+If it's on being able to hold a conversation, how fast or slow should I be going?

-Using the calculators this gives me an easy run pace of 7.12 minutes per km.
+The calculators return an easy pace of 7.12 minutes per km.